../ | ||

 http://git.munts.com/muntsos/doc

 MuntsOS is a stripped down Linux distribution that includes a small compressed root file system within the kernel image binary itself.
 At boot time the root file system is unpacked into RAM and thereafter the system runs entirely in RAM.
+After MuntsOS has finished booting, it unmounts the boot media, so you don't have to worry about an orderly shutdown.
+Just power off the microcomputer board whenever you want to.

 Each kernel release tarball contains a kernel image file (.img), which may be common to several different microcomputer boards, and one or more device tree files (.dtb) that are specific to particular microcomputer boards.
 Some kernel release tarballs also contain one or more device tree overlay files (.dtbo) that can make small changes to the device tree at boot time.